 Byen Venu (or Bienvenue?) to New Orleans

-With its vibrant and inclusive nightlife scene, genuine southern hospitality, and powerful sense of identity, pride bursts from every music-filled alleyway and magic from every cobblestone street.
+Contrary to its dodgy reputation, New Orleans boasts a vibrant nightlife scene, genuine southern hospitality, and a powerful sense of identity.
+Above all, pride bursts from every music-filled alleyway and magic eludes from every cobblestone street.

-If you’re planning a trip to this “European” city on the Mississippi, you’ll be sure to find dozens of centuries-old dining spots, traffic stopping second line parades, and chickory coffee strong enough to bring a grown man to his knees.
+Above all, if you’re planning a trip to this “European” city on the Mississippi, you’ve come to the right place.
+In this travel guide, you’ll find recommendations for centuries-old dining spots, traffic stopping second line parades, and chickory coffee strong enough to bring a grown man to his knees.

 From its deeply rooted French, Cuban, Hatian, and Spanish traditions, it’s a cultural smorgasbord that represents the very essence of the American spirit.